 Let’s talk about trading strategies and in this article, I am sharing 5 trading strategies that I use or have used in my own trading.
 Each trading strategy can be traded by itself and you could also combine different ones.

 Each trading strategy consists of multiple confluence factors to provide robust signals.
 Of course, one can add more triggers and criteria to this approach.
-If you like this approach and are interested in learning my current trading strategies and get my trade setups, make sure to check our Masterclass where we currently have a special deal.

 Trading Strategy 1: A Cross-Over System